Holindauer/TensorGo/CONTRIBUTING.md

 When opening a pull request, fill out the [pull request template](pull_request_template.md)

 ## Changes must pass all tests in the Tests directory
-The Go-LinAlg/Tests directory contains tests for all functions in the library.
+The Tensor-Go/Tests directory contains tests for all functions in the library.
 Run "go test" in the Tests directory to run all tests.
 If you make a change that causes a test to fail, the change will not be accepted.

 ## Refactor Code to Reduce Duplication
 Changes should be as simple as possible while still being correct.
 If you see a way to refactor code to reduce duplication, do it.

 ## Update the README
-If you make a shcange that affects the way an operation is used, update the readme.
+If you make a change that affects the way an operation is used, update the readme.

 # Style Guide